How Much Is Stamp Duty in the UK?

 Stamp duty calculator

 Use our free stamp duty calculator to work out how much you'll pay based on your property price, buyer type and location.
-The calculator uses the official rates published by HMRC and is updated when rates change.
+The calculator uses the rates verified above and is updated whenever HMRC, Revenue Scotland or the Welsh Revenue Authority change them.

 Sources

-- HM Revenue & Customs, Stamp Duty on additional properties, gov.uk/guidance/stamp-duty-land-tax-higher-rates-for-additional-properties, accessed 24 June 2026
+- HM Revenue & Customs, Stamp Duty Land Tax: higher rates for additional properties, gov.uk/guidance/stamp-duty-land-tax-higher-rates-for-additional-properties, accessed 3 July 2026